 “the myth” and the “countermyth,” and Cohen’s position as he develops it in the course of his book.
 How he describe the position of Jews (and dhimmis in general) in medieval Islamic society as opposed to that of Jews (the only sizeable minority) in European Christian society in the same period?

-Under Crescent and Cross-, is a retorted account to a polarization that began in the seventies of the last century, within historical writing about Jewish-Muslim relations in the middle Ages.
+Under Crescent and Cross-, is a restored account to a polarization that began in the seventies of the last century, within historical writing about Jewish-Muslim relations in the Middle Ages.

 The book manifests a challenging endeavor from the writer to contribute to a moderate, objective, historical interpretation of the subject.

 Wherein, each pole is trying to pull towards its authenticity, whether in the “interfaith utopia” (the myth) or the discriminatory relation (countermyth).

 The writer makes a comparative historical assessment of Islamic-Jewish and Christian-Jewish relations during the early and High Middle Ages.

 The myth; was first advocated by European Jewish historians in the nineteenth century who considered, that relations between Jews and Arabs were more congruent than the so-called lachrymose (tearful) relations between Jews and Christians in Europe.

 Some considered it as an interfaith utopia, an absolute state of a “Golden Age,” overstating this with Muslim Andalusia as the model.